 Day-old bread is sliced and moistened in milk and/or cream, then sprinkled with sugar and cinnamon before being slowly baked in a low-temperature oven.
 This is the simple formula; every Scandinavian who makes this traditional toast or “cinnamon rusks” has his or her own technique.
 Cinnamon toast is a popular accompaniment to coffee.
 Scandinavian coffee is typically brewed “strong” using light-to-medium roasted beans.
 My Swedish grandparents had this traditional combination of cinnamon toast (kanelskorpor) and coffee every morning, though they did not make it themselves as I do.
 I sometimes use home-made brioche loaf for this purpose, as it produces a very light cinnamon toast or kanelskorpor.

 One of my favourite perfumes, White Shoulders was created in the 1943 by Hartnell, which by 1945 had become Evyan.
 I had an acquaintance in Manhattan long ago, who often sang at the famous Michael’s Pub, and only wore White Shoulders.
-I cannot remember her name, but the perfume is unforgettable.
+I cannot remember her name, but the ambrosial floral perfume is unforgettable.
+My two other favourite scents are Givenchy III, which is no longer available, and Quartz by Molyneux, a fresh but evanescent perfume, perfect for morning and daytime, which I discovered at Bergdorf Goodman in Manhattan circa 1985 when they were out of Givenchy III.
 Look at the following advert for White Shoulders.
 The featured drawing is of a glamorous woman who resembles actress Loretta Young.

 When I was five, my generous, chic uncle gave me a little grey fur stole, a string of pearls, and a bottle of White Shoulders by Evyan Perfume.
 Its sweet, classic scent always reminds me of Christmas, 1960.